 Even with no suite upgrade, I felt a sense of unparalleled comfort when spending time in our Deluxe Kyoto Room, as though all the worries on my mind would flitter away with a single glance over at the bonsai tree by the window.
 Throw in the very generous and highly memorable elite breakfast offering – both in Mizuki and in the room – and this was a near-perfect hotel stay whose memories I will cherish for a long time.

-For purveyors of luxury hotels, this should be the top Ritz-Carlton property on your list, especially if you can book an off-peak rate for only 70,000 Bonvoy points per night.
-But even if you don’t normally choose to stay at luxury hotels, I’d recommend this hotel as a candidate for a rare splurge if you’re ever in Kyoto, especially if you’re a Platinum Elite member or above and can take advantage of the tremendous breakfast offering.
+Even if you don’t normally choose to stay at luxury hotels, I’d recommend this hotel as a candidate for a rare splurge if you’re ever in Kyoto, especially if you’re a Platinum Elite member or above and can take advantage of the tremendous breakfast offering.

 I’m definitely looking forward to returning to the Ritz-Carlton one day, although the next time I’m in Kyoto, I may also be tempted to try Suiran, a Luxury Collection property in the mould of a traditional Japanese ryokan that’s also known for being one of the best luxury redemptions that Marriott Bonvoy has to offer.